 Why Tech Sales AE's Never Feel Ahead (And How to Fix Your Operating System)

-Stop reacting to Sales chaos and start operating with intent.
+Stop reacting to the Sales rollercoaster and start operating with intent.
 How to reinstall your internal rhythm for calm, confident, consistent performance.

 You wake up, fumble for your phone, and hit the Slack icon before your eyes have even adjusted to the light.

-The feeling of being "behind" hasn't just arrived; it’s moved in before you’ve even got out of bed.
+The feeling of being "behind" hasn't just arrived.
+It moved in before you even got out of bed.

 Every AE I coach tells me the same thing: